 - In Teen Titans Raven has seriously repressed emotions (necessary because her powers stem from them and require tight control).
-In "Nevermore", where Beast Boy and Cyborg use a mirror to step inside of her mind, we see Raven's true colors...
-Literally!
+In "Nevermore", where Beast Boy and Cyborg use a mirror to step inside of her mind, we see Raven's true colors... literally!
 Each side of her personality (even the parts she tries to hide normally) appears as an image of her but characterized by a different color.
 Although it is not just the seven colors of the rainbow, it does make sure to include them.
 Even the original Raven's cloak is an indigo!

 - The seven daughters of Triton in The Little Mermaid each have a different color tail.
 If we were to arrange them chromatically: Arista (red), Attina (orange), Adella (yellow), Ariel (green), Aquata (blue), Andrina (purple), Alana (pink).